 A person with Vata vitiation or a very thin person also needs special preparation for detox.
 Sometimes people who are very thin ask if they are free of toxins.
 I tell them that they do carry toxins, only their shrotas have become dry due to Vata aggravation, causing the toxins to dry and stick to the shrota walls.
 So they do need detoxification, but they must prepare properly.
 If this person starts on a straight detox program that forcefully squeezes out the toxins, that would be inviting danger.

-A: During the cleansing treatment, the second step of detoxification, the person's imbalances at that particular time are also taken into account.
-The health of the person's shrotas, the level of agni (sharp, weak, imbalanced, or balanced), the type of toxins present in the physiology, the balance or imbalance of the doshas--all of these factors need to be considered in determining the type of detox program the person should do--whether self-detoxification is recommended or an administered program such as Maharishi Panchakarma would be better.
+A: During the cleansing treatment, which is the second step of detoxification, the person's imbalances at that particular time are also taken into account.
+The health of the person's shrotas, the level of agni (sharp, weak, imbalanced, or balanced), the type of toxins present in the physiology, the balance or imbalance of the doshas — all of these factors need to be considered in determining the type of detox program the person should do — whether self-detoxification is recommended or an administered program such as Maharishi Panchakarma would be better.

 For all types of toxins, the first and foremost treatment is to improve elimination.
-Herbal Cleanse and Digest Tone are gentle yet effective herbal supplements for cleansing the bowel.
-Herbal Cleanse contains rare forms of Senna Leaf and Turpeth Root along with six other herbs to aid natural elimination, enhance cellular purification and improve assimilation of nutrients.
+Herbal Cleanse and Organic Digest Tone are gentle yet effective herbal supplements for cleansing the bowel.
+Herbal Cleanse contains rare forms of Senna Leaf and Turpeth Root (Indian Jalap) along with other herbs to aid natural elimination, enhance cellular purification and improve assimilation of nutrients.

-Certain herbs are famous in ayurveda for their detoxifying effect, such as Indian Sarsaparilla and Manjistha.
+Certain herbs are famous in ayurveda for their detoxifying effect, such as Indian Sarsaparilla (Hemidesmus Indicus) and Manjistha (Indian Madder).
 These are contained in Elim-Tox and Elim-Tox-O, which are highly effective in flushing out toxins from the liver, blood, sweat glands and elimination system.
-Other herbs included in these formulas are Manjistha, Tinospora Cordifolia, Rose Petals and King of Bitters to help balance and purify the liver.
-Indian Sarsaparilla, Red Sandalwood, Vetiver and Neem Leaf strengthen purification of toxins through the sweat glands and the skin.
+Other herbs included in these formulas are Indian Tinospora, Rose Petals and King of Bitters (Andrographis) to help balance and purify the liver.
+Indian Sarsaparilla, Red Sandalwood and Neem Leaf strengthen purification of toxins through the sweat glands and the skin.
 Other herb groups support elimination through the urinary tract, and still others support elimination of toxins through the stool and urine by lubricating the digestive tract.
 You can see that just this one product (either Elim-Tox or Elim-Tox-O) purifies all of the major elimination organs and systems in the body.

 Elim-Tox is faster acting, and is ideal if you have only simple ama.
 If you have a Pitta imbalance, or have some amount of amavisha, take Elim-Tox-O instead.
 It is slower-acting than Elim-Tox, but is safer for Pitta-based people because it first pacifies the reactivity of Pitta and amavisha before flushing out the toxins.

-Finally, Genitrac helps flush out ama from the genito-urinary tract.
-It targets the genito-urinary channels to help eliminate toxins through the urine.
+Finally, Organic Genitrac helps flush out ama from the genitourinary tract.
+It targets the genitourinary channels to help eliminate toxins through the urine.

-So you can see that by using these three products together--Herbal Cleanse (or Digest Tone ), Elim-Tox (or Elim-Tox-O) and Genitrac, you will be cleansing all of the body's detoxification organs and the shrotas simultaneously to provide a holistic and balanced effect.
+So you can see that by using these three products together — Herbal Cleanse (or Organic Digest Tone), Elim-Tox (or Elim-Tox-O) and Organic Genitrac — you will be cleansing all of the body's detoxification organs and the shrotas simultaneously to provide a holistic and balanced effect.